Ski Tips For better skiing

 Over the winter of COVID when everyone was hidden behind more layers of protection than ever to include mandatory face masking, it became a season where communication took on another layer of complexity.
 Few realized how much we communicated by visually having eye contact with each others facial features?
 It became obvious right away to me that it would be more important than ever to followup in some manner after a session in order to verify that the intended message was getting through.

 So, I started a weekly email to my team with the idea of covering the important points of the session.
 I had been doing something along these lines for a number of seasons already, but this season, I think it took on a whole new meaning.
-Here are The Tips of the Week that evolved.
+Here are The weekly Ski Tips that evolved.

 The 20 -2021 Team Members - Karen Beadon, Sally Turton, Jane Rockendel, Brian Wallace, Malcolm Stewart & Cynthia Orr.

 Good morning All: